Table of Contents

 5. Back ordering

 Back ordering is similar to offering pre-orders in that you continue taking orders and accepting payment for products that are currently unavailable.
 This method can boost sales and operational flexibility by allowing you to accommodate demand even when you’re unable to fulfill orders at the moment.
-It can also help you save money on storage space and carrying costs by reducing the amount of inventory you have on hand.
+It can also help you save money on storage space and carrying costs by reducing the amount of inventory levels you have on hand.

 However, without an effective management system in place, you can easily run into logistical complications.
 Full backlogs with long turnaround times can result in sunk costs and canceled orders.